coder/modules/README.md

 Check out the [Coder Registry](https://registry.coder.com) for instructions to integrate modules into your template.

-# Contructing a Module
+# Contributing a Module

-See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for instructions on how to construct and publish your own module to the Coder Registry.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to construct and publish a module to the [Coder Registry](https://registry.coder.com).